 Brandon has over 13 years of professional experience in the field of civil and environmental engineering.
 His experience includes hydrologic, hydraulic, and water quality modeling; stormwater assessment and design; TMDL analysis, and mitigation site monitoring.
 Brandon is currently working on a variety of projects, including hydrologic, hydraulic, and erosion and sediment control designs for various bridge replacements, greenway projects, and linear roadway drainage projects.
 He has managed large scale highway stormwater program studies for the NC Department of Transportation and has extensive knowledge of the associated environmental guidelines and policies.
 Brandon holds certifications in North Carolina and Virginia.
 In his free time, he enjoys spending time with his wife and children, mountain biking, and snow skiing.

 Eric graduated from NC State University in May 2017 and currently works with the hydraulics team assisting with hydrologic and hydraulic studies, mitigation design and assessment, environmental monitoring, erosion and sediment control design, and environmental permitting.
 He has been no stranger to Ecological Engineering though.
 Prior to graduation, he worked for five years as a summer intern providing assistance with a variety of projects.
-Currently Eric has acquired his North Carolina Engineering Intern Certification.
+Eric has also acquired his North Carolina Engineering Intern Certification.
 In his spare time Eric enjoys playing and watching sports, cooking, and hanging out with his family and friends!